Fault Tolerance by Construction: Intro to ZX Calculus

 \section{Intro to ZX Calculus}

-Having reasoned that fault equivalence is a useful concept for reasoning about circuits in a noisy setting, we turn our attention towards manipulating quantum circuits while preserving fault equivalence.
-This will allow us to present novel ways of solving the circuit synthesis tasks stated above.
-To do this, we will utilise the ZX calculus.
+Having argued that fault equivalence is a useful concept for reasoning about circuits in a noisy setting, we turn our attention towards manipulating quantum circuits while preserving fault equivalence.
+This allows us to present novel ways of solving the fault-tolerant circuit synthesis tasks stated above.
+To do this, we utilise the ZX calculus.

 The ZX calculus~\parencite{coeckeInteractingQuantumObservables2008} is a graphical formalism for representing and reasoning about quantum circuits.
-While the ZX calculus is universal for arbitrary linear maps between qubits, we will focus on the Clifford fragment of the ZX calculus which is universal for stabiliser circuits~\parencite{backensZXcalculusComplete2014}.
+While the ZX calculus is universal for arbitrary linear maps between qubits, we focus on the Clifford fragment of the ZX calculus, which is universal for stabiliser circuits~\parencite{backensZXcalculusComplete2014}.
 For a comprehensive overview of the complete calculus, readers are referred to~\parencite{vandeweteringZXcalculusWorkingQuantum2020}.
 Additionally, there exist variations of the ZX calculus for qudits~\parencite{poorZXcalculusComplete2024} and continuous-variable quantum computation~\parencite{shaikhFockedupZX2024}.